Thomas Hardy: Early life

-Thomas Hardy was born on 2 June, 1840 in Higher Bockhampton (then Upper Bockhampton), a hamlet in the parish of Stinsford to the east of Dorchester in Dorset, England, where his father Thomas (1811–1892) worked as a stonemason and local builder, and married his mother Jemima (née Hand; 1813–1904) in Beaminster, towards the end of 1839.
-Jemima was well-read, and she educated Thomas until he went to his first school at Bockhampton at the age of eight.
+Thomas Hardy was born on 2 June 1840 in Higher Bockhampton (then Upper Bockhampton), a hamlet in the parish of Stinsford to the east of Dorchester in Dorset, England, where his father Thomas (1811–1892) worked as a stonemason and local builder.
+His parents had married at Melbury Osmond on 22 December 1839.
+His mother, Jemima (née Hand; 1813–1904), was well read, and she educated Thomas until he went to his first school at Bockhampton at the age of eight.
 For several years he attended Mr. Last's Academy for Young Gentlemen in Dorchester, where he learned Latin and demonstrated academic potential.

 Because Hardy's family lacked the means for a university education, his formal education ended at the age of sixteen, when he became apprenticed to James Hicks, a local architect.
 He worked on the design of the new church at nearby Athelhampton, situated just opposite Athelhampton House where he painted a watercolour of the Tudor gatehouse while visiting his father, who was repairing the masonry of the dovecote.

 He moved to London in 1862 where he enrolled as a student at King's College London.
 He won prizes from the Royal Institute of British Architects and the Architectural Association.
-He joined Arthur Blomfield's practice as assistant architect in April 1862 and worked with Blomfield on All Saints' parish church in Windsor, Berkshire, in 1862–64.
+He joined Arthur Blomfield's practice as assistant architect in April 1862 and worked with Blomfield on Christ Church, East Sheen Richmond, London where the tower collapsed in 1863, and All Saints' parish church in Windsor, Berkshire, in 1862–64.
 A reredos, possibly designed by Hardy, was discovered behind panelling at All Saints' in August 2016.
 In the mid-1860s, Hardy was in charge of the excavation of part of the graveyard of St Pancras Old Church before its destruction when the Midland Railway was extended to a new terminus at St Pancras.

-Hardy never felt at home in London, because he was acutely conscious of class divisions and his social inferiority.
+Hardy never felt at home in London, because he was acutely conscious of class divisions and his own feelings of social inferiority.
 During this time he became interested in social reform and the works of John Stuart Mill.
 He was introduced by his Dorset friend Horace Moule to the works of Charles Fourier and Auguste Comte.
 Mill's essay On Liberty was one of Hardy's cures for despair, and in 1924 he declared that "my pages show harmony of view with" Mill.
 He was also attracted to Matthew Arnold's and Leslie Stephen's ideal of the urbane liberal freethinker.

 After five years, concerned about his health, he returned to Dorset, settling in Weymouth, and decided to dedicate himself to writing.